-none.
-Platy or subangular blocky sub-surface horizons or subsoil argillic horizons are not to be interpreted as compacted.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Low shrubs (low sagebrush, black sagebrush) Sub-dominant: deep-rooted, cool season, perennial bunchgrasses > shallow-rooted, cool season, perennial bunchgrasses > associated shrubs > deep-rooted, cool season, perennial forbs > fibrous, shallow-rooted, cool season, perennial forbs = annual forbs Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers.
-14. Average percent litter cover (%) and depth ( in): Between plant interspaces ( $\pm$ 15-20%) and litter depth is $\pm \frac{1}{4}$ inch.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through mid-June) $\pm$ 250 lbs/ac; Spring moisture significantly affects total production.
+typical.
+Subangular blocky or massive sub-surface horizons are not to be interpreted as compacted layers.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses > tall shrubs (mountain big sagebrush) Sub-dominant: Associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial and annual forbs Other: Additional: 10.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.
+14. Average percent litter cover (%) and depth (in): Within plant interspaces (± 20%) and depth of litter is <1⁄2 inch.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (end of May) ± 700 lbs/ac; Spring moisture significantly affects total production.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing include cheatgrass, medusahead, Russian thistle, and halogeton.
-Perennial plant reproductive capability: All functional groups should reproduce in averag (or normal) and above average growing season years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Increasers include Douglas' rabbitbrush.
+Invaders include cheatgrass, halogeton, Russian thistle, bassia, annual mustards, and knapweeds.
+17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.